cicada-solvers/libergo/LWH.md

 Since we do not know what the source of the hash is, we are going to have to brute for the byte arrays to fine one that fits the hash.
 Once we have the byte array, we can figure it out.

-### DWH - Brute force toolset
+## DWH - Brute force toolset
 Download the latest release from the releases on this GitHub repo.
-In the release, there will be a program you will need to use.
-You do not have to worry about generating arrays.
+In the release, there will be two programs you will need to use.
+Both of these will be under cmd.
-I am in the process of getting a site ready to give the files to you.

 1. generatebytearrays - This is used to generate the byte arrays that are used in the brute force process.
 - It has an appsettings.json file that you can use to configure the program.